-To rinse or not to rinse your turkey before cooking: If you're not brining, you can skip rinsing altogether and cook the turkey as is comes out of the packaging.
-If you do rinse, be careful that juices from the raw bird don't contaminate other surfaces in your kitchen - bacteria in the juices can easily be spread this way.
-After brining, the turkey needs to be thoroughly rinsed to remove any excess salt from the surface prior to cooking.
-You probably won't need to add any additional salt to your stuffing or gravy, though!
-Thoroughly clean all surfaces that have come into contact with any raw juices.
+Choose not to rinse your turkey before cooking: If you're not brining, you can skip rinsing altogether and cook the turkey as is comes out of the packaging.
+Choose not to rinse so that juices from the raw bird don't contaminate other surfaces in your kitchen - bacteria in the juices can easily be spread this way.
+After brining, the turkey needs to be thoroughly drained prior to cooking.
+Thoroughly clean and disinfect all surfaces that have come into contact with any raw juices.